dbrody/tars_robot_sim/README.md

 + Check this directory out into your catkin workspace `src/` folder
 + Go back to your catkin workspace folder
 + Make your catkin workspace: `catkin_make; catkin_make install`
 + Source the environment setup: `source devel/setup.sh`
++ Install pygame for python graphics: `sudo apt-get install python-pygame`

 This project will compile packages as normal under ROS catkin make.